pombredanne/django-tagcon/README.rst

 Just fork, hack, and point me to the branch (preferably on GitHub); if it looks good, I'll gladly pull it in.

+There's more information in the "Contributing" document regarding submissions and style.
+In particular, contributions *must* be in a Git repository I can pull from; I don't accept patch files.

 Contact
 =======